SystemsApproach/tcpcc/variants.rst

 the basestation.
 Recent research by Xie, Yi, and Jamieson suggests such an approach might prove effective, although their implementation uses end-device feedback instead of having the RAN directly involved.
-However it's implemented, the idea is to have the receiver explicitly tell the sender how much bandwidth is available on the last hop, with the sender then having to judge whether the last-hop—or some other point along the Internet segment—is the actual bottleneck.
+How ever it's implemented, the idea is to have the receiver explicitly tell the sender how much bandwidth is available on the last hop, with the sender then having to judge whether the last-hop—or some other point along the Internet segment—is the actual bottleneck.